MarcoStb1993/robot_statemachine/statemachine/README.md

 ## Documentation

 The statemachine consists of various non-customizable and custom states that are based on the [Base State](#base-state).
 The former [non-customizable states](#non-customizable-states) and the [Base State](#base-state) are a part of this package containing the statemachine's basics.
 To handle state transitions the [State Interface](#state-interface) is used.
 [Robot Control Mux](#robot-control-mux) coordinates the actual control of the robot's movement while the [Service Provider](#service-provider) contains services, publishers and subscribers for communication between states and updating the GUI.
+To be able to handle arbitrary robots, the statemachine relies on [Plugins](#plugins) that can be implemented depending on the robot.

 ### Base State